kartikeybihani/Financify/Finny_Flow_Analysis_Report.md

-# Finny Flow Analysis Report
+# Finny Flow Analysis Report - Updated

 ## Executive Summary

-This report analyzes the complete Finny flow from user input to response, identifying both strengths and areas for improvement in the current implementation.
+This report analyzes the complete Finny flow from user input to response, documenting both the original implementation and the comprehensive performance optimizations that have been implemented.
+The system has been significantly enhanced with parallel data fetching, smart caching, request deduplication, and real-time progress indicators.

 ## 🔄 Complete Finny Flow Overview